cookpad/Phakchi/README.md

 gem "pact-mock_service"
 ```

-Next, edit your test scheme and add the following to the `Pre-actions` section.
+Then, edit your test scheme and add the following to the `Pre-actions` section.
 (You might have to make changes to the PATH setting.)

 ```sh
 PATH=$HOME/.rbenv/shims:$PATH